 About FRBH

-The American Board of First Responder Behavioral Healthcare (FRBH) is a national nonprofit standards-setting and accreditation body advancing workforce behavioral health protection in trauma-exposed public safety organizations.
+The American Board of First Responder Behavioral Healthcare (FRBH) is a national 501(c)(3) nonprofit standards-setting and accreditation body that advances governance-embedded workforce behavioral health protection across public safety.

 FRBH does not provide clinical services, prescribe treatment models, accredit healthcare providers, or regulate mental health programs.